naingaungphyo/TIL/Generate-gpg-key-and-add-to-github-for-verify-commits.md

-# Generate gpg key and add to Github for verify commits.md
+# Generate gpg key and add to Github for verify commits

 ## Generating gpg key
   * Download and install GPG Suite from https://gpgtools.org/